Rhapsodizer/CC_Project/README.md

 - The key and melody are displayed on the canvas below each time a new sentence is created.

 The **Melody modifier** modifies the melody created in this way.
 The sentence written by the second user modifies the melody (effects) through parameters created in this way:
-- The first parameter uses the key value (from 0 to 11), mapped in a range between 0.0 and 100.0.
+- The first parameter uses the key value (from 0 to 11) and maps the *\release* of the oscillator in a range between 0.1 and 1.0.
-- The second is an arithmetic mean between the numerical values of the melody (without counting any pauses), mapped in a range between 0.0 and 50.0
+- The second is an arithmetic mean between the numerical values of the melody (without counting any pauses).
+It maps the *\tremoloFreq* in a range between 2.0 and 20.0.
-- The third parameter concerns the length of the melody (nSteps), mapped in a range between 0.0 and 100.0.
+- The third parameter concerns the length of the melody (nSteps) and maps the *\tremoloDepth* in a range between 0.5 and 1.0.
-- The fourth is instead a random number between 0.0 and 100.0.
+- The fourth is instead a random number between 0.1 and 1.0 and modifies the *\amp* of the sound.

-AGGIUNGERE CORRISPONDENZA DI PARAMETRI A EFFETTO

 #### 3.2.4 Michrophone/shuttle/wind